elysch/webtrees-mitalteli-chart-family-book/README.md

 ------------------------
 Unpack the zip file and place the mitalteli-chart-family-book folder in the modules_v4 folder of webtrees.
 Upload the newly added folder to your server.
 It is activated by default and will work immediately.
 No additional configuration is required.

+*NOTE 1: To generate a pdf you can use print function and select "Save as PDF", then specify a scale percentage in "more options".
+With Chrome and Edge browsers on Windows OS, 47% has worked fine for me when showing 5 generations horizontaly and setting landscape US Letter page.*

-*NOTE: The directory name must have a maximum length of 30 characters.*
+*NOTE 2: The directory name must have a maximum length of 30 characters.*

 Bugs & feature requests